Examples of New Worshipping Communities delivered in partnership with schools

 The worship builds on the links between school and church, offering an opportunity for families to come to worship at a time when parents are already away from home, collecting their child/ren from school and is therefore possibly a more convenient time to worship God.

-The school invites families to the local church for the ‘Gather’ services.
+Format: The school invites families to the local church for the ‘Gather’ services.
 ‘Gather’ can be led by clergy or laity and will take a maximum of 40 minutes, including participation from the children.
-Each element of the service (bible reading, prayer, song, lighting candle, blessing etc.) is prefaced with a short explanation of why we do this as part of worship so that parents unfamiliar with the format feel welcomed, comfortable and involved.
+Each element of the service (bible reading, prayer, song, lighting candle, blessing etc.) is prefaced with a short explanation of why this is done as part of worship so that parents unfamiliar with the format feel welcomed, comfortable and involved.

 Twenty is plenty